MSVstudios/NovelGenerator_v1.1/README.md

 Chapter 3: Chapter 3

-## Chapter 3: A Shadow in the Woods

 Garry stumbled, his lungs burning like bellows fueled by fire.
 The ancient forest seemed to press in on him, each inhale a rasping struggle against the stillness.
 He glanced back at Anton, whose face was illuminated by a flickering tapestry of fireflies.
 Concern etched itself onto Anton's brow, but beneath it, Garry saw an unwavering strength.

 "We should rest," Anton murmured, his voice a low rumble that resonated with the calming rhythm of the woods.
 A steadying hand settled on Garry's arm, sending a shiver down his spine.
 The touch was both comforting and unsettling – a reminder of the unfamiliar intimacy blossoming between them.